mdn/content/files/en-us/mdn/structures/page_types/api_constructor_subpage_template/index.md

 >  ... example of Fetch
 >
 >  ### More examples
->  ...links to further examples
+>  ...links to more examples on other pages
 >  ```
 >
-> If you _only_ have examples on another page, then you should not provide any H3 headings, but just add the links directly under the "Examples" H2.
+> Scenario 2: If you _only_ have examples on another page and none on this page Don't add any H3 headings; just add the links directly under the H2 heading "Examples".
 For example:
 >
 >  ```md
 >   ## Examples